SophistSolutions/Stroika/DockerBuildContainers/ReadMe.md

 (used for LGP development - very optional)

 - `make stroika-dev-containers`
-- docker start Stroika-Dev Stroika-Dev-2004 Stroika-Dev-2104
-- docker exec -it Stroika-Dev sudo service ssh start
-- docker exec -it Stroika-Dev-2004 sudo service ssh start
-- docker exec -it Stroika-Dev-2104 sudo service ssh start
+- `for i in Stroika-Dev Stroika-Dev-2004 Stroika-Dev-2104; do docker start $i; docker exec -it $i sudo service ssh start; done`